leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 ```
 This is because there is no standard way to convert functions into strings.
 The Lean compiler maintains a table that describes how to convert values of various types into strings, and the message `failed to synthesize instance` means that the Lean compiler didn't find an entry in this table for the given type.
+This uses the same language feature as the `deriving Repr` syntax that was described in the [section on structures](structures.md).